Trump says "no deal" was reached with Democrats to extend DACA

 The DREAM Act would have offered those who came to the U.S. as children the opportunity to potentially gain permanent legal residency.
 The act was first introduced in August 2001 by Sen. Orin Hatch, R-Utah, and Dick Durbin, D-Ill.
 It has resurfaced several times, always failing to get through Congress.

+Discussion of a possible deal marked the second time in as many weeks that Trump spurned his own party to pursue an agreement with Democrats.
+Last week, Trump struck a deal with Schumer and Pelosi that combined disaster aid for those affected by Hurricane Harvey with measures to keep the government open and extend the debt ceiling for three months, leaving some Republicans reeling.

-News of the potential deal was met immediately with criticism from conservative Republicans.
+News of another potential deal was met immediately with criticism from conservative Republicans.

 Rep. Steve King, R-Iowa, an anti-immigration hardliner tweeted Wednesday that, if there was an agreement, "Trump base is blown up, destroyed, irreparable, and disillusioned beyond repair.
 No promise is credible."